 The Interlinear Bible: Hebrew-Greek-English (English, Hebrew and Greek Edition)

 This is the ONLY Bible that includes the complete Hebrew and Greek texts with a direct English translation below each word.
 It also includes “The Literal Translation of the Bible” in the outside column, so you can easily read through the Bible.
 Strong’s numbers are printed directly above the Hebrew and Greek words so you don’t need prior knowledge of Greek or Hebrew to dig even deeper into Scripture and its meaning.
+(Amazon)

 Maps are a helpful Bible study tool that helps not just to locate the places, areas and towns mentioned in the Bible, but also to understand distances and perceive relationships between them.
 In many biblical narratives, the weight of the story is missed because we don’t recognize the significance of a place.